brettupton/OwlGuide/README.md

 - Easy enrollment file conversion

 ## Installation

-Download the latest release from the link above and run the setup executable to install the application.
+- Download the latest release from the link above and run the setup executable to install the application.
+- Login with credentials to sync with database